maggiesteiner/maggiesteiner.github.io/outreach.md

 ### The GW Association for Women in Mathematics

 From 2017-2019, I served as Vice President and later President of the GW chapter of the [Association for Women in Mathematics](https://awm-math.org/).

-### Pi Mu Epsilon, DC Gamma Chapter

-From 2019-2020, I served as Secretary for the GW chapter of [Pi Mu Epsilon](https://pme-math.org/), a national mathematics honors society.